mozilla/data-docs/src/tools/gud.md

 #### New Firefox Desktop Profile Created

 The count of the number of new profiles created on the day in question.
-Note this uses a main ping methodology for support for our entire history, rather than the newer profile_creation_ping.
+Note this uses a main ping methodology for support for our entire history, rather than the newer `new-profile` ping.

 #### Visited 5 URIs